Chathurga/CS211-TSP/README.md

 *   **Distance matrix**: A data structure that contains the distance between any 2 towns.
 Every method of solving the TSP will obviously require this.
 *   **Journey**: Going from town A straight to town B.

 If a certain method of solving the TSP always gives you the best answer we'll call that a guaranteed optimal solution.
-The method I detail here will generate the guaranteed optimal solution if it produces a final answer.
+The method I detail here will generate the guaranteed optimal solution if it produces a final answer as it might not terminate in a reasonable time.
 For certain instances of the problem it will fail to end in a reasonable amount of time either due to there being too many points or the layout of the points makes it hard to solve.

 Most methods produce an approximation, it might be the best answer but you have no guarantee (and often it isn't the optimal solution).
 When set the TSP as a class challenge most people will use an approximation technique.
 Usually the technique will initially be: start at a point, go to the nearest neighbor that hasn't been used yet, repeat.
-That gives an answer, almost certainly not the best but it is a valid solution.
+That gives an answer, it is almost certainly not the best answer but it's still a valid solution.
 You can improve this method by doing various refinements like:

 *   Starting at every point do the nearest neighbor approach and return the route that gave the best answer
 *   Jitter every value in the distance matrix with random offsets.
 This can make the nearest neighbor approach choose a route that it otherwise wouldn't but is actually closer to the optimal solution.
 You can tune the jitter range to get better results.